michaeld96/notes/c-sharp/dotnet/asp-dot-net.md

 configuration settings that are used at runtime to control the behavior of the app.

+## Structure: Middleware

+Small components that execute in sequence when the application receives an HTTP request.
+They can perform lots of host functions such as logging, identifying the current user for the request, serving static files, and handling errors.

+## Structure Endpoints

+Endpoints define how the response should be generated for a specific request to a URL the application.

 ## Including NuGet Packages

 In your `.csproj` file, this is where you will include NuGet packages